BHRunkel19/postgreSQL_intro/README.md

 select count(completed_at) from todo where completed_at is NULL order by (priority) desc;

-select * from todos
+select * from todo
 where created_at between ('2017-07-10') and now();

-select * from todos
+select * from todo
 order by priority limit 1;